Tian1398/IMT542_G4_application/README.md

 Meanwhile, this application could be imrpoved by
 - supporting multiple data formats such as csv/json/xml/etc
 - allowing a user to input multiple company names and download data in one single file
+- creating a more visual appealing interface for the application